 The MS Analytics program capstone is a career enhancer.
 Students utilize real data from their organization (or another) and partner with a project coach to build a predictive model.
 The individual project is completed over the five semesters.
 Graduates have earned significant raises because of their capstone projects.
 The Cohort of 2022 reported an average annual estimated value of their capstone of $120,000,000

-Examples of capstone projects submitted by our students:
+Examples of capstone projects submitted by students according to industry:

 Capstone Project Frequently Asked Questions

 1. Do I have to know what my capstone project will be when I apply?